tokay-lang/tokay/README.md

 - Implements a memoizing packrat parsing algorithm internally
 - Robust due to its implementation in only safe [Rust](https://rust-lang.org)
 - Enabling awk-style one-liners in combination with other tools
-- Generic functions and parselets (*coming soon)
+- Generic functions and parselets (*planned)
-- Import system to create modularized programs (*coming soon)
+- Import system to create modularized programs (*planned)
-- Embedded interoperability with other programs (*coming soon)
+- Embedded interoperability with other programs (*planned)

 **Tokay is still in alpha-state; There are plenty of bugs and incomplete features.
 Please help to improve it!**

 ## Examples

-This is how Tokay greets the world
+Tokay's implementation of "Hello World":

 ```tokay
 print("Hello World")
 ```

-but Tokay can also greet any wor(l)ds fed to it, like so
+Tokay can also greet any wor(l)ds fed to it:

 ```tokay
 world => Word   print("Hello " + $world)
 ```

-With its automated abstract-syntax tree construction, Tokay is designed as a language for implementing ad-hoc parsers.
-The next example directly implements a grammar for parsing and evaluating simple mathematical expressions, like `1+2+3` or `7*(8+2)/5`.
+By its automatic abstract-syntax tree construction, Tokay is designed as a language for implementing ad-hoc parsers.
+The next example implements a grammar for parsing and evaluating simple mathematical expressions, like `1+2+3` or `7*(8+2)/5`.
 Processing direct and indirect left-recursions without ending in infinite loops is one of Tokay's core features.

 ```tokay
 Factor : @{